Adam Ružička: Major junior

 Ružička moved to North America and joined the Sting for the 2016–17 season.
 By December 2016, he ranked among the top five rookies in the CHL after tallying 12 goals and 22 points in Sarnia.
-During the month of December, Ružička recorded a career-high four points in a 5-4 win over the Guelph Storm and earned Player of the Week honors for the week ending 11 December 2016.
+During the month of December, Ružička recorded a career-high four points in a 5–4 win over the Guelph Storm and earned Player of the Week honors for the week ending 11 December 2016.
 He was also chosen to represent Team Cherry at the 2017 CHL/NHL Top Prospects Game as a 2017 NHL Entry Draft eligible player.
 In January 2017, Ružička was ranked 27th among all eligible North American skaters by the NHL Central Scouting Bureau (CSS).
 Ružička continued to improve as the season continued and scored 12 goals and 10 assists through the first 32 games of the season.
 Following this, he stated that he was still adapting to the Canadian style of hockey and hoped to improve during the remainder of the season.
 In March, he was named the OHL Rookie of the Month of February after he led all rookies with 12 points to help the Sting qualify for the Western Conference playoffs.

 Ružička finished fourth on the Sting in 2016–17 with 25 goals and 21 assists for 46 points through 61 games.
 Ružička's season earned him a spot on the end-of-season OHL Second All-Rookie Team and earned him some consideration as a prospect eligible for the NHL Entry Draft.
 The CSS also ranked Ružička as the 37th-best North American skater eligible for the 2017 draft in their final rankings.
 Likewise, he was ranked 48th overall by the International Scouting Services and 59th overall by Future Considerations.
 Prior to the draft, hockey pundit Bob McKenzie placed Ružička 77th on his draft board.

-The Calgary Flames eventually selected Ružička in the fourth round, 109th overall, of the 2017 draft.
+The Calgary Flames selected Ružička in the fourth round, 109th overall, of the 2017 draft.
 Following the draft, Flames' scout Fred Parker praised his skills but acknowledged that he still struggled to figure out the North American game.
 He subsequently participated in the Flames' NHL Rookie Camp before returning to the Sting for the 2017–18 OHL season.
 During the 2017–18 season, he posted 36 goals and 72 points in 63 games, before being traded to the Sudbury Wolves during the 2018–19 season in exchange for three draft picks.

 Ružička finished strong with the Wolves, tallying 24 goals and 41 points in 30 games to conclude the regular season.
 He also contributed 10 points in eight playoff games with Sudbury.
 On 12 April 2019, following the conclusion of the Wolves' season, Ružička signed a three-year entry-level contract with the Flames.